 The Staff of Huron Park Baptist Church

-I have a deep love of storytelling and love to see how the stories of people and society reflect the grand story that God has been writing through the working of His plan.
-As I serve the Huron Park youth, I look forward to helping them discover how the stories of their lives fit into God’s story through the person and work of Jesus Christ.
-Further, I seek to give the youth a safe place to voice and explore concerns about their faith, so that they can become better equipped to be the salt and light of the world.
+On a more personal note, I have a deep appreciation for storytelling and love to see how the stories of people and society reflect the grand story that God has been writing through the working of His plan.
+As I serve the Huron Park congregation, I look forward to helping them discover how the stories of their lives fit into God’s story through the person and work of Jesus Christ.

 Feel free to contact me anytime: firstname.lastname@example.org